ionutdobre/ocds_examples/README.md

 ## 1. API Conventions

-### Authentication
+### Authentication and Usage Limits
 OCDS API doesn’t require any kind of authentication.
 Users can send as many requests as they want, the only limitation will be the number of records returned; in this way we encourage developers to use pagination in order to iterate through all of the requested data.

 ### JSON Callbacks
 **OCDS API** is explorable via a browser address bar for testing purposes.
 In a real application you can use AJAX or JSON-P callbacks in order to query the system and *consume* the response: